meilisearch/meilisearch-kubernetes/charts/meilisearch/README.md

 Helm works as a package manager to run pre-configured Kubernetes resources.

-MeiliSearch provides a customizable Helm chart, ready to deploy a [Meilisearch](https://github.com/meilisearch/MeiliSearch) instance on your Kubernetes cluster.
+Meilisearch provides a customizable Helm chart, ready to deploy a [Meilisearch](https://github.com/meilisearch/meilisearch) instance on your Kubernetes cluster.

 # Getting started